bear momee I canot reed plees help. Davib.

 10. Letter identity dyslexia

-Letter identity dyslexia is a deficit in the orthographic-visual analysis, in the function responsible for creating abstract letter identities.
+Letter identity dyslexia (LID) is a deficit in the orthographic-visual analysis, in the function responsible for creating abstract letter identities.
 It is not a visual deficit, as readers with this dyslexia can still match similar non-orthographic forms, visually match two instances of the same letter in different sizes, and copy letters correctly.
 However, readers with LID cannot access the abstract identity of letters from their visual form, so they cannot name a letter, identify a written letter according to its name or sound, or match letters in different cases (e.g., A and a) or fonts.

 11. Neglect dyslexia